cawald3/OLDWEBSITE/_projects/lunar_flashlight.md

 <b>Saying goodbye</b>
 <!--Check this https://codepen.io/jpI/pen/QQwqWK?editors=1100-->

+Eventually, it became clear that we weren't going to make it to the moon.
+It had taken many months, and the team had given absolutely everything we had to troubleshooting LF, but this was a problem that just couldn't be solved in space.
+The project made the official decision to call off recovery efforts on the propulsion system.
+As LF swung by Earth for one final pass, it gained enough energy to be ejected from the Earth-Moon system.
+While we passed by Earth, we captured this image with our star tracker:

 <div class="row">
     <div class="col-sm">
         {% include figure.html path="assets/img/lfblog/lf-earthphoto.png" title="Photo of Earth taken by LF" class="img-fluid rounded z-depth-1" %}
     </div>
 </div>

+But even with the main mission over, we didn't let the opportunity go to waste.
+It's not often that you get to work with an interplanetary CubeSat and the team at GT made the best of it.